jakeg/digital-signage/README.md

 # Digital signage

 For use on eg a Raspberry Pi Zero 2 W. Shows the chosen slides on repeat from a public Google Slides slideshow, using `feh` on a minimal `x11`.
+Uses ~130MB of memory, so well within the 512MB the Zero 2 has.

 ## Installing